Canon 5D Mark III vs Fujifilm X-A2

 Studio photographers will appreciate that the Canon 5D Mark III (unlike the X-A2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D Mark III and the X-A2 have been discontinued, but can regularly be found used on eBay.
+Both the 5D Mark III and the X-A2 have been discontinued, but can regularly be found used on ebay.
 The 5D Mark III was replaced by the Canon 5D Mark IV, while the X-A2 was followed by the Fujifilm X-A3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the 5D Mark III and X-A2 can be found, respectively, in the Canon 5D Mark III Manual (free pdf) or the online Fujifilm X-A2 Manual.

 So what is the bottom line?
 Is the Canon 5D Mark III better than the Fujifilm X-A2 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.